Malaysian Birds

 As usual, the bird nest in tunnels bored out in the soils of vertical slopes and the community look after the young.
 Then I read that the bird lay its eggs the period February to May.
 In the past few years the birds would leave Penang by early February.
 In 2008, the whole colony of birds were still around in early April.
 Where did the bird comes from or leaving for which destination to do their breeding?
 Someone did mention that the bird breeds in India & Asia!
 Nowhere was mentioned that bird is migratory.

-I have a huge collection of pictures for this spcies of Chestnut-headed Bee-eater.
-That is because I stunmled upon a permenant nesting site.
+I have a huge collection of pictures for this species of Chestnut-headed Bee-eater.
+That is because I stumbled upon a permanent nesting site.
 In this location there must be over 100 individuals.
-So I was never lack of scene or biird activities.
-Unfortuantely it is history, in 2020, I visited the site again, All the nstings holes were cleared and the birds had also left the place for good.
+So I was never lack of scene or bird activities.
+Unfortunately it is history, in 2020, I visited the site again, All the stings holes were cleared and the birds had also left the place for good.

 With Will would Wander